-Randy Moss (3/13/77) is a former wide receiver, and one of the most popular players of all time.
-The NFL Offensive Rookie of the Year in 1998, he recovered from off-field issues and alleged attitude problems to feature in six Pro Bowl games and picked up a number of NFL records over the years.
+Randy Moss (3/13/77) is a former wide receiver and one of the most popular players.
+In the NFL Offensive Rookie of the Year in 1998, he recovered from off-field issues and alleged attitude problems to feature in six Pro Bowl games and picked up several NFL records.

-Here’s the ultimate investment guide for his rookie cards, with a checklist, and the best options from an investment point of view (yea we like a fat ROI).
+Here’s the ultimate investment guide for his rookie cards, with a checklist and the best options from an investment point of view (yes, we like a fat ROI).

 1998 Randy Moss SP Authentic RC #18

 Moss’s most popular rookie card at auction, the Die-Cut version, is serial-numbered to /500, while the base has 2000 copies.
 While the darker side is susceptible to chipped edges and corners, it’s still a good investment piece, and a 9.5 grade can sell for roughly $1,000.

 Related: Buy the Best Tom Brady Rookie Cards